tbenade/wercker-devcenter/source/articles/gettingstarted/cli.md

 Happy coding!
 ```

-Note: wercker will check if you have linked your github or bitbucket account with your account and check for permissions on the repository.
-If either of them is not done yet, the wizard will guide you through some additional steps.
+Note: wercker will check if you have configured repository access correctly.
+For more information see the [repository access section](http://devcenter.wercker.com/articles/gettingstarted/repositoryaccess.html)

 ### List & monitor builds